LuckyLukr/LuckyLukr/README.md

 ### Hi there 👋
 I am a software engineer from Czechia
-- 🔭 Working on multiple frontend and backend projects using React, GraphQL, NodeJS and Python
+- 🔭 Working on multiple frontend and backend projects using React with TS, GraphQL, NodeJS and Python
 <br>

 ## Connect with me